"Profoundly distressed", Annan pledges UN help for evicted Zimbabweans

 22 July 2005 – Dubbing a report by his special envoy on recent evictions in Zimbabwe “profoundly distressing,” United Nations Secretary-General Kofi Annan today called on the Zimbabwean Government to stop immediately an operation that has done “a catastrophic injustice” to as many as 700,000 of the country’s poorest citizens.

-In a statement issued after the release of the report by UN-HABITAT Executive Director Anna Tibaijuka which found that Zimbabwe Operation Restore Order “breached both national and international human rights law provisions guiding evictions, thereby precipitating a humanitarian crisis,” Mr. Annan pledged urgent UN action to mobilize immediate international humanitarian assistance to prevent further suffering.
+issued after the release of the report by UN-HABITAT Executive Director Anna Tibaijuka which found that Zimbabwe Operation Restore Order “breached both national and international human rights law provisions guiding evictions, thereby precipitating a humanitarian crisis,” Mr. Annan pledged urgent UN action to mobilize immediate international humanitarian assistance to prevent further suffering.

 “It is a profoundly distressing report, which confirms that “Operation Murambatsvina” has done a catastrophic injustice to as many as 700,000 of Zimbabwe's poorest citizens, through indiscriminate actions, carried out with disquieting indifference to human suffering,” Mr. Annan said, thanking the Government for its full cooperation with Ms. Tibaijuka.